-Cascading Style Sheets were born in 1995 to free the HTML from the weight of colors, spaces and sizes definitions, which had nothing to do with semantics, structure or the data itself.
+Cascading Style Sheets were born in 1994 to free the HTML from the weight of colors, spaces and sizes definitions, which had nothing to do with semantics, structure or the data itself.
 It was a great design choice which defined the future of the web.
 Alas, HTML and CSS remained mere “presentation” tools to the eyes of many developers, until HTML5 and CSS3 showed off new possibilities.

-In the mean time, professions had emerged with many names and blurry borders when it comes to the languages and tools they used : front-end developer, web integrator, web designer, web ergonomist, UI designer, UX designer, interaction designer… Specialization has grown over time with the focus on design problems and solutions, rather than the tools used in the process.
+In the meantime, professions had emerged with many names and blurry borders when it comes to the languages and tools they used : front-end developer, web integrator, web designer, web ergonomist, UI designer, UX designer, interaction designer… Specialization has grown over time with the focus on design problems and solutions, rather than the tools used in the process.

-But the eye-end development I am describing cannot solely be about one technology, just as front-end or back-end name fields of action, without ever naming the means used to act.
+The eye-end development I am describing cannot solely be about one technology, just as front-end or back-end name fields of action, without ever naming the means used to act.